mlops-2425q1-mds-upc/MLOPS_Team4/README.md

 ```
 ├── LICENSE            <- Open-source license if one is chosen
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details
+├── docs               <- Dataset and model cards
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models             <- Scripts to train and preprocess data for models used for │                         experiments in Milestone 1
 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.